 Criterion: A Journal of Literary Criticism seeks original, well-researched, and intellectually rigorous essays written from diverse critical perspectives and about texts from any time period or literary tradition.
-We prioritize undergraduate submissions, but will consider submissions from those who have recently graduated and students pursuing a master's degree.
+We prioritize undergraduate submissions but will consider submissions from those who have recently graduated and students pursuing a master's degree.
 Because we want to help undergraduates publish their work, we do not publish essays by PhD candidates or research scholars.

 Submissions are peer-reviewed by a selection board comprised of students at BYU, and final decisions are made by the journal's lead editors in consultation with a faculty advisor.

-Submission Deadline: January 23, 2023 at 11:59 PM MST
+Submission Deadline: September 16, 2023 at 11:59 PM MT

 Current Issue: Volume 15, Issue 2 (2022) Volume 15, Issue 2 (2022) Fall